JMB_5945

 Wildlife

-In 1975 the entire island was put into a conservation easement.
+In 1975, the entire island was put into a conservation easement.
 The easement requires the preservation and maintenance of the island in its natural state.
-The governing documents provide the structure to ensure the resident footprint is small and through the Dewees Island Conservancy, we partner with agencies to maintain the wetlands, forest, and offer a strong habitat for our wildlife.
+The governing documents provide the structure to ensure the resident footprint is small, and through the Dewees Island Conservancy, we partner with agencies to maintain the wetlands and forest and offer a strong habitat for our wildlife.
 Residents are offered educational opportunities about the natural life on Dewees Island.

 Take binoculars with you when you roam about the island.
 You can get a birding list and lots of information about our natural environment when you stop by the Nature Center.
 Drive slowly.
 Not only does this give you a chance to see wildlife, but it also gives wild animals a chance to get out of your way.
 Pause and let them cross the road.